Where Does Loofah Come From?

 - they can be added to soap to be used as a foot scrub or a hand exfoliator

-The best part is that because they are 100% plant fibre they can be composted when you've finished using them.
+The best part is that because they are 100% plant fibre they can be composted when you've finished using them or you can burn them in the fire.

 There are several different varieties which offer different degrees of scrubiness.